adam-lafontaine/CMS/blog/posts/[010][Makefiles].md

 Since main.cpp was changed, everything had to be recompiled.

-### More files
+### Adding Files

+As a software project grows, more files will be added.
+Well add some files and see how we can handle this with respect to our makefile.

-In the code directory create math.hpp
+In the code directory create a header file with the following function definitions.

+math.hpp

 ```cpp
 int add(int a, int b);